QuiltServerTools/DeltaLogger/README.md

 Place the mod jar in the mods folder of your server directory and launch your fabric server once to make it generate a `config/deltalogger.properties`.
 Or make a file called `deltalogger.properties` in the `config` folder of your server directory.
 Put the following as the file content:

 ```
-# Config for DeltaLogger
+# DeltaLogger configuration

-# Use SQLite
+# Whether you want to use an SQLite database.
+Put false for MySQL.
 use_sqlite=true

+##!
+MYSQL ONLY BELOW.
+If you are using SQLite these  are safe to ignore. !##

+# Name of the MySQL database to use.
+If you do not have one, then do
+# "CREATE DATABASE yourdbname" from a MySQL client first.
+database=

+# MySQL port
+port=
+# MySQL host/url
+host=
+# MySQL username
+username=
-# MySQL database password (Optional if using SQLite)
+# MySQL password
 password=

-# MySQL Database name (Optional if using SQLite)
-database=

-# MySQL port (Optional if using SQLite)
-port=3306

-# MySQL hostname/ip address (Optional if using SQLite)
-host=localhost

-# MySQL username (Optional if using SQLite)
-username=mc

-# SSL configuration.
-You can leave this as false but the database connection will not be encrypted.
-(Optional if using SQLite)
+# MySQL SSL configuration.
+You can leave this as false but the database
+# connection will not be encrypted.
+If you are using MySQL across the open internet
+# then you should strongly consider properly enabling SSL
 useSSL=false
 requireSSL=false
 ```